The Bankrate promise

 After all, a job loss, a loss in income or a major medical scare could make it difficult to pay bills in the future.
 With a fully funded emergency fund or some savings set aside, on the other hand, you could buy some time while you get back on your feet.

-Not only that, but having an emergency fund can help you avoid having to rack up debt when you fall behind, says financial advisor Christopher Struckhoff of Lionheart Capital Management in Irvine, California.
-Without an emergency fund, Struckhoff says that it’s easier to wind up in a position where you have to turn to credit cards to get by, and that can force you into a cycle of racking up high-interest debt that can be difficult to pay off.
+Having an emergency fund can help you avoid having to rack up debt when you fall behind, says financial advisor Christopher Struckhoff of Lionheart Capital Management in Irvine, California.
+Without an emergency fund, Struckhoff says that it’s easier to wind up in a position where you have to turn to credit cards to get by, which can force you into a cycle of racking up high-interest debt that can be difficult to pay off.

 Who this is best for: Borrowers without six months’ worth of emergency funds.